 Welcome to the

-The Taylor Rodeo provides the opportunity to the participating cowboys and cowgirls for a chance to win prize money and points.
+The Taylor Rodeo Association not only provides the opportunity to the participating cowboys and cowgirls for a chance to win prize money and points towards the CPRA finals, but it gives local cowboys and cowgirls a chance to take home a check.
 We see some of the best competitors at the Taylor Rodeo and we wish everyone good luck as they compete to advance to the CPRA Finals Rodeo in Angleton, Texas.
-Adding to the fun of the rodeo is crowd participation in events, like calf scrambles, steer saddling, and mutton busting for the kids.
+Adding to the fun of the rodeo is crowd participation in events, like calf scramble, wild steer saddling, and mutton busting for the kids.

 1953 | John Ashley